Ceiling Fan

 • The widest model selection — you can find a Fanco that exactly fits the room.

 • Good integration of LED lights.
-The Fanco models with built-in lights are well-engineered (the light element doesn't flicker like cheaper brands).
+The Fanco models with built-in lights are well-engineered (the light element doesn't flicker like cheaper brands), though a flickering fitting on any brand usually points to wiring that needs an electrical inspection.

 Where Fanco falls short